aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/sections/get/_index.md

 type: docs
 url: /sections/get/
 aliases: [/get-a-particular-section-from-a-word-document/]
-keywords: "List of Sections,get sections,section break word,Section Break, Word, Microsoft Word, Word Documents"
+keywords: ""
-description: "Gets a specific section or a section break."
+description: "Get a section from a Word document"
 weight: 20
 ---

-This REST API retrieves a section.
+This REST API retrieves a `Section`.

 The important properties are described below: